Monday, December 15, 2025

 Fully-loaded Sayle chairs are worth paying extra for, compared to base models.

-So the only issue (for some people) may be the styling.
-Those who appreciate it can get you a high-end performance chair for half the price of an Aeron or Embody.
+Bottom line: Those who appreciate the Sayle’s styling can get a high-end performance chair for almost half the price of an Aeron or Embody.

 Herman Miller Cosm